Skip to main content

 Bint Al-Sahn

-The iconic honey cake - multi-layered pastry drenched in mountain honey, sprinkled with nigella seeds.
-Dates to Sabaean kingdom.
-Served at celebrations.
+The honey cake everyone knows: thin pastry layers soaked in mountain honey and dusted with nigella seeds.
+It goes back to the Sabaean kingdom and shows up at celebrations.

 vegetarianContains: GlutenContains: Dairy